 ESO has a long tradition of education in the diagnosis and treatment of lymphoma, which it has promoted through several initiatives for more than a decade.

 This is an intensive and interactive course organised in co-operation with the International Conference on Malignant Lymphoma (ICML).
-It takes place immediately before the ICML, which is held every two years in Ascona, Switzerland.
+It takes place immediately before the ICML, which is held every two years in Ascona or in Lugano, Switzerland.

 Certificate of Competence in Lymphoma

 This blended traditional seminars and distance learning curriculum of studies is organised in co-operation with University of Ulm.
 The programme is ECTS accredited across Europe (European Credit Transfer and Accumulation System).
 Unlike CME credits (Continuous Medical Education), these are recognised by Europe’s academic establishments.

 The initiative provides professional development in the competence of treating lymphoma patients, opening up a new educational avenue for the School.

 The programme that integrates three attendance seminars with four e-learning modules over a period of 14 months, involves a total of 405 hours of study leading to 14 ECTS points.